HerbGardening.com, your source for herb growing information!

 Special Notes

-Drought tolerant, suitable for xeriscaping.
+Oregano is drought tolerant, and suitable for xeriscaping.
 Suitable for containers.